 Principal III, SDOIC

-Planning, preparation and implementation go hand in hand in Alapan I Elementary School’s Oplan Balik Eskwela (OBE) as they welcome the new school year’s learners in the new normal set-up.
+Planning, preparation, and implementation go hand in hand in Alapan I Elementary School’s Oplan Balik Eskwela (OBE) as they welcome the new school year’s learners in the new normal set-up.

 “If you fail to plan, you plan to fail.
-Careful planning played a vital in the initial stages of our OBE, especially since Alapan I is my new station.
-I have to study all the nooks and crooks of the school for us to have a better chance of a successful school year”, the new school head.
+Careful planning played a vital role in the initial stages of our OBE, especially since Alapan I is my new station.
+Additionally, I have to study all the nooks and crooks of the school for us to have a better chance of a successful school year”, the new school head.

 This post was proofread by Grammarly